nightmode/logitech-g27/README.md

 ## Install

 This library uses [node-hid](https://github.com/node-hid/node-hid) behind the scenes.
-Node 4 users should have an effortless install.
-Node 5 users may want to consult node-hid's [compiling from source](https://github.com/node-hid/node-hid#compiling-from-source) guide for anything more serious than a warning.
+Depending on your OS and Node version, you may have an effortless install.
+If not, you may want to consult node-hid's [compiling from source](https://github.com/node-hid/node-hid#compiling-from-source) guide for assistance.

 ```
 npm install logitech-g27